 FlexibilityPolyurethane elastomers resist cracking under repeated flexing.
 Since cracking under heavy flexing may be reduced by decreasing the thickness of the part, polyurethanes offer an advantage in that they can be used practically in very thin sections because of their strength.

 Friction CoefficientsPolyurethanes can be formulated with coefficients of friction varying from very low, for items like bushings, bearings, or wear strips, or very high, for items like tires or rollers.
+For more information about the impact of coefficient of friction on polyurethane drive wheels, click here.

 TemperatureMany polyurethane elastomers remain flexible at very low temperatures and possess outstanding resistance to thermal shock.
 The low temperature resistance of polyurethanes has led to many applications in arctic conditions.